openkim/kim-property/README.md

 - uncert-lev-of-confid
 - digits

-In below example, the `a`-key source-value key’s value is an array, which means the value of the `digits`-key must be either an array of the same extent, or a scalar.
+In below example, the `a`-key source-value key's value is an array, which means the value of the `digits`-key must be either an array of the same extent, or a scalar.

 1. The value of the `digits`-key is a scalar: